Monica Russel y Rodriguez

-Mónica Russel y Rodríguez is the Assistant Provost, Diversity and Inclusion.
-She is a Senior Lecturer in Anthropology and in Latina and Latino Studies.
+Mónica Russel y Rodríguez is an Adjunct Distinguished Senior Lecturer in Anthropology and in Latina and Latino Studies.
 She earned her bachelor's degree in anthropology at Yale University and a doctorate in cultural anthropology at UCLA.
-At Northwestern she has served as Associate Dean for Teaching-Track and Visiting Faculty in Weinberg College of Arts and Sciences, as Weinberg faculty adviser, and as Interim Director of the Latina and Latino Studies Program.
+At Northwestern she has served as Assistant Provost for Diversity and Inclusion, Associate Dean for Teaching-Track and Visiting Faculty in Weinberg College of Arts and Sciences, as Weinberg faculty adviser, and as Interim Director of the Latina and Latino Studies Program.

 Dr. Russel y Rodríguez is an ethnographer with broad disciplinary interests that include Anthropology, Latinx Studies, Ethnic Studies, and Gender Studies.
 She works primarily with US Latinx populations and larger questions of representation of Latinxs in academe, public policy, and the media.
 Her interests are gender, sexuality, race and class in Latina/o communities.
 Her publications focus on Chicana feminist theory, theories and methods of ethnography, and questions of race and mixed race in Chicana/o communities.
 Her activism has centrally involved women's health and reproductive rights, particularly for under-served and undocumented Latinas.